ircv3/ircv3-specifications/extensions/brb.md

     BRB SUCCESS

-Used to tell the client that their request for a disconnection that keeps their session open was successful.
-This message MUST be immediately followed by the server terminating the TCP connection with the client.
+Used to tell the client that their `BRB` command was successful.

+This is to be immediately followed by the server terminating the TCP connection.

 #### Failure